AIM Quality Testing vs Organic

 Why are none of the AIM products certified USDA Organic?

-We believe AIM product quality testing is more thorough than organic procedures.
+We believe AIM product quality testing is more thorough than organic certification procedures.

-Organic is a standard that is hard to achieve, for any farmer or packager, as it stands for a high stand of quality through procedures to prevent contamination.
+Organic certification is a standard that is difficult to achieve for farmers and packagers, as it represents a high level of quality control through procedures designed to prevent contamination.

-The difference between an organic product and an AIM product is once a field has been organically certified, products produced from it are not tested to the standard we test our products here at AIM.
+The difference between an organic product and an AIM product is that once a field has been organically certified, products produced from it are not tested to the same ongoing standards used by AIM.

-Instead of pursuing organic certification, we ensure our products are residue-free through testing.
+Instead of pursuing organic certification, AIM ensures products are residue-free through extensive testing.

 Here is what that looks like from a Quality Assurance and testing perspective.

-Our products are grown under organic standards.
-Some ingredients are certified organic.
+Our products are grown under organic standards, and some ingredients are certified organic.

-However, we do not certify our packaging facilities are organic.
+However, we do not certify our packaging facilities as organic.

-Instead we test our products for the absence of pesticides, herbicides, and fungicides.
-This assay looks for over one hundred different classes of pesticide, fungicide, and herbicide residue.
+Instead, we test finished products for the absence of pesticides, herbicides, and fungicides.
+These assays screen for more than one hundred different classes of agricultural residues.

-In addition, we also ensure that absence of residual cleaning solvents in over twenty-five different classes.
-The appearance of any of these chemicals will result in an immediate rejection by Quality Assurance.
+In addition, we test for the absence of residual cleaning solvents across more than twenty-five chemical classes.
+The presence of any of these substances results in immediate rejection by Quality Assurance.